Rumbleship/rfi-gql-framework/README.md

   However for Filters, these are always optional.
 The standard pattern we have adopted in the gql world of determining `nullable: boolean` using `!isInputOrObject(attribType)` takes care of that for the schema.
   For the Typescript type system, we have to use type manipulation and create a type that converts all the properties to optional.
 This can eiterh be done by creating a alias type as below or using Partial<MyRelayFilterClass> in the methods that take a filter.

   While refactoring to use the SubscriptionFilter, it may be appropriate to also use this pattern.
-See the simple MyRelayResolver example below.
+See the simple MyRelayResolver example below.<br>

-  Example:<br>
+  3.7 Replace the deprecated GQLEdge and GQLCOnnection with the prefered buildEdgeClass() and buildConnectionClass()

+  Examples:<br>

 ```Typescript